Adoption

 Unless exceptional circumstances exist, if you wish to adopt a child in the Northern Territory (NT), you must be:

-In addition to the above, if you wish to adopt a child from overseas, you must meet the criteria of the country you want to adopt from.
+In addition to the above, if you wish to adopt a child from overseas, you must meet the suitability requirements of the overseas jurisdiction you want to adopt from.

 Before you apply

-• Intercountry adoption has additional fees from the overseas country.
+- Intercountry adoption has additional fees from the overseas jurisdiction.

 To find out more about international adoption law, go to the Hague Convention on Private International Law website.

 Children available for intercountry adoption tend to be older and have grown up in institutions.
-They may have significant medical, family background and trauma related special needs.
+They may have significant medical, disability, family background and trauma related needs.

 Contact